scttnlsn/queued/README.md

 * `wait=<sec>` - block for the specified number of seconds or until there is an item to be read off the head of the queue

-* `timeout=<sec>` - if the item is not completed (see endpoint below) within the specified number of seconds, the item will automatically be re-enqueued (by default, the item is automatically completed when dequeued)
+* `timeout=<sec>` - if the item is not completed (see endpoint below) within the specified number of seconds, the item will automatically be re-enqueued (when no timeout is specified the item is automatically completed when dequeued)

 **Info:**